github-craftwork/start-here/workshop/part3-ci.md

       push:
         # branches to consider in the event; optional, defaults to all
         branches:
-          - master
+          - main

     jobs:
       update_draft_release:
         runs-on: ubuntu-latest
         steps:
-          # Drafts your next Release notes as Pull Requests are merged into "master"
+          # Drafts your next Release notes as Pull Requests are merged into "main"
           - uses: toolmantim/release-drafter@v5.2.0
             env:
               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}